What to expect from the Assessment process

 Remember, an assessment test is not a final exam!
 Its purpose is to give you (and us) an indication of where your skills are at the moment of testing.
 The idea is that the results can either meet your current goal requirements or indicate a starting point for upgrading that will gain you the level you need to meet your program or course requirement(s).

-No, you need to book an assessment.
+Yes, although you can book an assessment online.
 Tests are given on a set schedule, and not all tests are given at the same time.
-Book an Assessment.

 English: Many institutions use standardized English tests, so you should bring your test results in to the Assessment Centre and have us check to see if the test you took can be used for a Camosun College placement.
 Be aware that many other institutions do not have you do a writing sample, and that is a major part of our English assessment.
 We may use your scores from the other test and ask you to just write a paragraph or essay for us or we may need you to write our entire test.
 We don't want you to take a test if you don't have to but sometimes it is unavoidable.